 “We feel vindicated,” Doni Glover, a Dixon supporter and VOICE activist, said yesterday.
 “This indictment is hurtful to Baltimore voters.
 Why wasn’t it brought before the general election?”

-The State Prosecutor was asked to investigate Pugh’s campaign fundraising after complaints of about $66,000 coming from apparently bogus people and corporations, as City Paper reported.
+The State Prosecutor began investigating Pugh’s campaign fundraising after complaints of about $66,000 coming from apparently bogus people and corporations, as City Paper reported.

 The indictment details how Brown allegedly used the names of his mother, stepfather and brother to bundle $18,000 in cash.